-Filinvest REIT Corp. (formerly, Cyberzone Properties, Inc.) (the "Company" or "FILRT") was registered with the Securities and Exchange Commission (SEC) on January 14, 2000.
-On December 4, 2020, the Board of Directors (BOD) approved the amendments of the Company's articles of incorporation to change the Company's primary purpose to engage into the business of a real estate investment trust (REIT), as provided under Republic Act No. 9856 (the Real Estate Investment Trust Act of 2009), including the Revised Implementing Rules and Regulations of Republic Act (RA) No. 9856 (the "REIT Act"), and other applicable laws, which business includes the following: (1) to own, invest in, purchase, acquire, hold, possess, lease, construct, develop, alter, improve, operate, manage, administer, sell, assign, convey, encumber, in whole or in part, or otherwise deal in and dispose of, incomegenerating real estate, within or outside the Philippines, in accordance with applicable laws and regulations; (2) to invest in, purchase, acquire own, hold, sell, assign, transfer, mortgage, pledge, exchange, or otherwise dispose of (a) real estate and other related assets; and (b) managed funds; (3) to receive, collect, and dispose of the rent, interest, and such other income rising from its property and investments; (4) to guaranty the obligations, debt, or loans of its subsidiaries or affiliates or any entity in which the corporation has lawful interest; and (5) to exercise, carry on or undertake such other powers, acts, activities and transactions as may be deemed necessary, convenient, or incidental to or implied from the purposes herein mentioned.
+Filinvest REIT Corp. (formerly Cyberzone Properties, Inc.) (the "Company" or "FILRT") was registered with the Philippine Securities and Exchange Commission (SEC) on January 14, 2000.

+On December 4, 2020, the Board of Directors (BOD) approved the amendments of the Company's articles of incorporation to change the Company's primary purpose to engage into real estate investment trust, as provided under Republic Act No. 9856 (the Real Estate Investment Trust Act of 2009), including the Revised Implementing Rules and Regulations of Republic Act (RA) No. 9856 (the "REIT Act"), and other applicable laws, which business includes the following: (1) to own, invest in, purchase, acquire, hold, possess, lease, construct, develop, alter, improve, operate, manage, administer, sell, assign, convey, encumber, in whole or in part, or otherwise deal in and dispose of, income-generating real estate, within or outside the Philippines, in accordance with applicable laws and regulations; (2) to invest in, purchase, acquire own, hold, sell, assign, transfer, mortgage, pledge, exchange, or otherwise dispose of (a) real estate and other related assets; and (b) managed funds; (3) to receive, collect, and dispose of the rent, interest, and such other income rising from its property and investments; (4) to guaranty the obligations, debt, or loans of its subsidiaries or affiliates or any entity in which the corporation has lawful interest; and (5) to exercise, carry on or undertake such other powers, acts, activities and transactions as may be deemed necessary, convenient, or incidental to or implied from the purposes herein mentioned.

 The Company was the holding company of ProOffice Works Services, Inc. (ProOffice).
 On March 18, 2019, ProOffice was incorporated to engage in the business of administration, maintenance and management of real estate developments and projects.
 ProOffice started its commercial operations on August 1, 2019.
-On December 23, 2020, the Company entered into a Deed of Assignment to sell its interest in ProOffice to Filinvest Land, Inc. (FLI) for a total consideration of P17.16 million.
+On December 23, 2020, the Company entered into a Deed of Assignment to sell its interest in ProOffice to Filinvest Land, Inc. (FLI) for a total consideration of 17.16 million.
 Accordingly, the Company lost control over ProOffice.
-The transaction has no material impact to the consolidated financial statements.
+The transaction has no material impact to the financial statements.

-The registered office address of the Company and ProOffice (collectively referred to as "the Group") is at 5th - 7th Floors, Vector One Building, Northgate Cyberzone, Filinvest City, Alabang, Muntinlupa City.
+The registered office address of the Company is 5th - 7th Floors, Vector One Building, Northgate Cyberzone, Filinvest City, Alabang, Muntinlupa City.

-FILRT's Parent Company is Filinvest Land, Inc. (FLI), a subsidiary of Filinvest Development Corporation (FDC).
+The Company's parent company is FLI, a subsidiary of Filinvest Development Corporation (FDC).
 Both FLI and FDC are publicly listed entities.
 A.L.
-Gotianun Inc. (ALG) is the Group's ultimate Company.
+Gotianun Inc. (ALG) is the Company's ultimate parent company.
 FLI, FDC and ALG were all incorporated in the Philippines.

-On June 25, 2021, the Board of Directors of the Company, approved the following amendments to its Articles of Incorporation: (i) change of name of the Company from "Cyberzone Properties, Inc." to "Filinvest REIT Corp.", (ii) reduction of the par value of its Shares from $\mathbb{P}1.00$ per common share to $\mathbb{P}0.50$ per common share, and (iii) increase of the Company's authorized capital stock from $\mathbb{P}2,000,000,000$ to $\mathbb{P}7,131,849,000$ divided into 14,263,698,000 Shares with a par value of $\mathbb{P}0.50$ per Share.
+On September 25, 2021, the BOD of the Company, approved the following amendments to its Articles of Incorporation: (i) change of name of the Company from "Cyberzone Properties, Inc." to "Filinvest REIT Corp.", (ii) reduction of the par value of its Shares from 1.00 per common share to 0.50 per common share, and (iii) increase of the Company's authorized capital stock from 2,000,000,000 to 7,131,849,000 divided into 14,263,698,000 Shares with a par value of 0.50 per Share.
 The change in name of the Company, the reduction in the par value of its shares, and the increase in its authorized capital stock were approved by the Philippine SEC on July 2, 2021.